BWG Curbside Treasure Hunt Days

 Curbside Treasure Hunt Days take place the last weekend of May and September, from 7 a.m.
 Saturday to 7 p.m.
 Sunday.
 Like us on Facebook for notices on upcoming events.

-On Saturday, June 22, 2019, Town of BWG residents are invited to take part in the first annual Treasure Hunt Day by placing unwanted, gently used items at the curb for other residents to take for their own use, free of charge.
+On Curbside Treasure Hunt Days, Town of BWG residents are invited to place unwanted, gently used items at the curb for other residents to take for their own use, free of charge.
 This is a great opportunity to give unwanted items a new life while keeping them out of landfill!

-- Place unwanted, gently used items at the curb in front of your home by 7 a.m. on June 22, 2019.
+- Place unwanted, gently used items at the curb in front of your home starting at 7 a.m. on Saturday.

-- Items must be clearly labelled with a FREE sign.
+- ALL items (or boxes of items) must be clearly labelled with a FREE sign.
 Make your own or

 click here for printable signs.

-must be removed from the curb by 7 p.m. that evening.
-Items left at the curb after Treasure Hunt Day is over could result in a by-law violation.
+- Unclaimed items must be removed from the curb by 7 p.m.
+Sunday evening.
+If items are left at the curb after Treasure Hunt Days are over, it could result in a by-law violation.